mcd-3/drufflebag/README.md

 Note: you will need to provide your own SWF files.

+## Requirements
+You will need Rust version 2024 installed on your system.

 ## Building
 In the project's root directory, do the following: